Post Malone Wants Everyone To Chill Out Because He’s Feeling Fantastic & Not On Drugs

 Is Post Malone okay or do we need to be worried?
-Apparently some people on the internet have been wondering, and the singer addressed the rumors on Friday.
+Apparently some people on the internet have been wondering, and the singer addressed the rumours on Friday.

 Post felt the need to explain himself after a compilation video that shows him doing strange things on stage surfaced, and many people speculated he was doing drugs and might be in need of help.